Elliott H. Lieb: Analysis

 Using rearrangement inequalities and compactness methods, Lieb proved in 1983 the existence of optimizers for the Hardy-Littlewood-Sobolev inequality and of the Sobolev inequality.
 He also determined the best constant in some cases, discovering and exploiting the conformal invariance of the problem and relating it, via stereographic projection, to a conformally equivalent, but more tractable problem on the sphere.
 A new rearrangement-free proof was provided later with Rupert Frank, allowing to treat the case of the Heisenberg group.

-In a 1977 work he also proved the uniqueness (up to symmetries) of the ground state for the Choquard-Pekar equation, also called Schrödinger–Newton equation, which can describe a self gravitating object or an electron moving in a polarizable medium (polaron).
+In a 1977 work, Lieb also proved the uniqueness (up to symmetries) of the ground state for the Choquard-Pekar equation, also called Schrödinger–Newton equation, which can describe a self gravitating object or an electron moving in a polarizable medium (polaron).
 With Lawrence Thomas he provided in 1997 a variational derivation of the Choquard-Pekar equation from a model in quantum field theory (the Fröhlich Hamiltonian).
 This had been solved earlier by Monroe Donsker and Srinivasa Varadhan using a probabilistic path integral method.

 In another work with Herm Brascamp in 1976, Lieb extended the Prékopa-Leindler inequality to other types of convex combinations of two positive functions.
 He strengthened the inequality and the Brunn-Minkowski inequality by introducing the notion of essential addition.

 Lieb also wrote influential papers on harmonic maps, among others with Frederick Almgren, Haïm Brezis and Jean-Michel Coron.
 In particular, Algrem and Lieb proved a bound on the number of singularities of energy minimizing harmonic maps.

 Finally, his textbook ″Analysis″ with Michael Loss should be mentioned.

 It has become a standard for graduate courses in mathematical analysis.
 It develops all the traditional tools of analysis in a concise, intuitive and eloquent form, with a view towards applications.